Skip to content

 Was there only one Sapa Inca?

-Why is Pachacútec so well-known?
+Why is Pachacútec so famous?

 What was Tawantinsuyu?